- Value: $72 million

 Budget components are handled in close collaboration with the Technical and Vocational Education and Training department in the Ministry of Education.
 The program’s wider goal is to increase highly-qualified, demand-driven labor in key economic sectors by improving the quality of and access to training in market-driven skills, a goal shared by the Ministry.

 The program uses a four-step process to determine what skilled labor is needed and how to create it:

 - Completed 43 short-term labor market-driven training programs.
 Another 24 grants and 11 contracts are currently in-progress for more training programs.

-- Provided 11,078 mid-career/semi-professional employees and job seekers – 34 percent of whom were women – with technical and business management skills.
-Training areas so far include the use of financial management software, web design and electrician skills, among others.
+- Provided 21,646 mid-career/semi-professional employees and job seekers – 36 percent are female – with technical and business management skills.
+Training areas included how to use financial management software, web design and electrician skills.

 - Found jobs or got promotions with salary increases for 13,439 training program participants--36 percent are women.